 Otherworld is a joint project lead by Heikki "Mike" Koskinen and Rent Romus exploring the music of jazz and improvistion inspired by the arctic diaspora featuring a powerhouse of some of the most creative musicians on the Finnish music scene.
-The first elements of this project took hold after Romus returned home from touring in Demark in the mid-nineties sparking research into the rich music and culture of his Finnish heritage.
+The first elements of this project took hold after Romus returned home from touring in Demark in the mid-nineties sparking exploration into the rich music and culture of his lost Finnish heritage.
 As a third generation Finnish American Rent Romus has spent over a decade searching deep into his lost roots piecing together stories from his family, photos of family members, and researching the depths of Finnish cultural history, the land of his grandmothers.
 The “Other World” thematic references this lost heritage found deep in the “Body of Memory” embedded in Romus’ musical psyche refracted through the multi-faceted lens of improvisation and postmodern jazz.
 In 2016 Finnish musician, composer and educator Heikki "Mike" Koskinen joined Romus in crafting the repertoire for Otherworld.

-The music consists of original compositions and improvised transitions inspired by the epic rune poems of the Kalevala, Karelian and northern regional folk songs, and anamistic elements of the native peoples of the Northern lands.
-The ensemble arrangements utilize voice, double bass, saxophones, brass and percussion, augmented by traditional instruments such as kantele, bells, handmade reed instruments, and overtone flutes, with smaller touring ensembles doubling on percussion and voice.
+The music consists of original compositions and improvised transitions inspired by the epic rune poems of the Kalevala, northern regional folk songs, and anamistic elements.
+The ensemble arrangements feature voice, double bass, saxophones, brass and percussion, augmented by traditional instruments such as kantele, bells, handmade reed instruments, and overtone flutes.
 The music utilizes these thematic elements while embedded structurally in ways that abstractly reference the northern thematic.